How the Financial Times Enhanced their Image Workflow to Control Image Rights

 The ability to add metadata to images in FotoWare meant that the Financial Times could tag images with important information about the photographer, the licenses and usage rights of the photos.

-Here is how tags look like in the FotoWare system
+Screenshot showing metadata tags in the FotoWare system

 Previously, the Financial Times received all the photos via FTP (file transfer protocol).
 It made things complicated as it was not always clear where the pictures came from, who they were supplied by, and how they can be used.